GLOBAL MARKETS-Stocks, oil fall as Greek talks collapse

 Strong U.S. data last week has reinforced expectations that the central bank is on track to raise interest rates, possibly as soon as September.
 Investors will focus on any changes in Fed Chair Janet Yellen’s language at a post-meeting news conference.

-Gold rose 0.5 percent on the day while silver rose 1 percent.
-Copper fell 1.6 percent.
+Gold rose 0.6 percent on the day while silver rose 1.3 percent.
+Copper sank 1.5 percent.

-Additional reporting by Rodrigo Campos; Editing by Nick Zieminski and Bernadette Baum
+Additional reporting by Tanya Agrawal; Editing by Nick Zieminski and Bernadette Baum